CoolPenguin27/CoolPenguin27/README.md

 - 👋 Hey guys I'm CoolPenguin27 (SuperPenguin/SuperPenguin34 on other platforms)
-Gamer, Roblox Dev and Linux Fan
+Gamer, Roblox Dev and Zorua Fan

 - 📫 How to reach me: https://solo.to/superpenguin